 Without faith in God, Therese said, she would have taken her own life.
-Instead, she ful that some speculated she was feigning illness.
-Therese was so outwardly cheerherese was 24 when she died.
+Instead, she was so outwardly cheerful that some speculated she was feigning illness.

+Therese was 24 when she died.

-Her eldest sister's decision to publish her autobiography, "The Story of a Soul," brought Therese to the world's atten-
+Her eldest sister's decision to publish her autobiography, "The Story of a Soul," brought Therese to the world's attention.
+Her "little way" of trusting Jesus to make her holy and relying on small daily sacrifices instead of great deeds appealed to many.